convox/convox/docs/installation/production-rack/gcp.md

 - `GOOGLE_PROJECT` is the id you selected

 > You will likely need to set up Billing on this new project at https://console.cloud.google.com/billing before proceeding
+> You can find the full documentation on this here: https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_an_existing_project

 ### Create Service Account
 ```html